zachbogart/vanillin/README.md

 - Run new image, accessing [JupyterLab](https://jupyterlab.readthedocs.io/)
 - Includes nice alias function to avoid having to type really long docker commands

+### Why?

+- Depend on Docker: Much less hassle regarding dependencies.
+Just specify base image and go
+- Easy to customize: add a `pip install` or `install.packages` to Dockerfile as `RUN` commands, and packages will persist between runs
+- Easy to share: Dockerfile describes dependencies, can run/work in same environment
+- R and Python at once: Go back and forth between R/Python in same Jupyter Environemnt with something like [jupyter-datascience-notebook](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html#jupyter-datascience-notebook)

 ### What the `docker run` Command Does

 This command is explained in the [Jupyter Docker Stacks Quickstart](https://jupyter-docker-stacks.readthedocs.io/en/latest/#quick-start), Example 3

+### Caveats

+Install using Jupyter Community Docker images can be large (2-4 GB).
+First install may take a few minutes, but using the same base image across different projects will reduce any instances of large install wait times (Docker will use cached base image).
+So don't get scared downloading a big base image: reuse it and every project afterwards will be speedy to build.

 ### Further Reading

 - [Jupyter Docker Stacks](https://jupyter-docker-stacks.readthedocs.io/en/latest/): Main documentation for "ready-to-run Docker images containing Jupyter applications and interactive computing tools".
 This explains all the ins-and-outs regarding the image setup, versioning schema, setting up additional features, etc.
-- [Image Selection](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html): All docker images available on DockerHub, used as starting point for this repo.
+- [Image Selection](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html): All docker images from Jupyter available on DockerHub, used as starting point for this repo.
 Can easily find image by filtering for given type, links to DockerHub.

 ***